top of page

 • Overview: Microsoft’s advanced data visualization and analytics tool.

-• Use Case: Converts survey and performance data into dashboards and visual insights for decision-making.
+• Use Case: Converts survey and performance data into dashboards and visual insights for decision-making, and doubles as one of the strongest training impact assessment tools for reporting.

 • Pricing & Reviews: Starts at $10/user/month.